kkyler24/MCLAReact/README.md

 <strong>MCLA has been upgraded to three games, two that focus on ELA and one on Mathematical skills.</strong>

-#1 Morse Code Tic Tac Toe - Unconventional I know!
+#1 Morse Code Tic Tac Toe - Unconventional I know!<br>
 • The point of this game is to play the computer for coded letters of a word and collect all the letters of the word before the computer to guess what the word is.
 When completed each coded letter will use text to speech feature so the player can associated morse code letter with alphabet sounds.
 This particular game focuses on blending letter sounds, building up executive function skills, such as organization, strategy and repeatition.